keiji-imai/blog/content/posts/chessbot/index.md

 I want to make a chess board that can move pieces by itself.
 The pieces would have magnets embedded in them, and an electromagnet would make them move from beneath the board.

 Think about it.
 You play a move, and then the board plays the best move possible against you.
 You can never win.
 It's utterly hopeless.
 And when it beats you, it says, "Looks like I beat you.
 High five!"
-Street cred if you know who I'm quoting.

 Other cool things made possible by a robotic board include playing against people online over-the-board, automatically record the moves of games you play over-the-board, and voice-controlled moves (for example, you could play blindfold chess).